-- 1. Go to Control Panel.

-- 2. Click Hardware and Sound → Mouse.
-The Mouse Properties window is displayed.

-- 3. Follow the instructions on the screen.
+- 1. Go to Control Panel. - 2.
+View Control Panel by Large icons or Small icons.
+Click Mouse.
+The Mouse Properties window is displayed. - 3.
+In the Mouse Properties window, follow the instructions on the screen to complete the customization.

-Replacing the cap of pointing stick
+Replacing the cap on the pointing stick